 The Waynesboro Community Concert Association, formed in 1936, is the oldest in the area, the only concert association in Franklin County, and has offered a concert season every year beginning in 1937.
+But when COVID-19 reared its head, for the first time ever the Board of Directors elected to postpone the 84th season a full year.
+It will now open in September of 2021, with The Fabulous Hubcaps.
 We offer exceptional value for a very modest cost, and always present artists of high caliber who are skilled in entertaining audiences of all ages and tastes.

 TRIO PACHECO – Siblings, world renowned tenor Nathan Pacheco, soprano Elizabeth Pacheco Rose and pianist Rebecca Pacheco join forces to present a magical afternoon of love songs.
 From “O Sole Mio” and “Nessun Dorma” to “Someone to Watch Over Me” and “My Funny Valentine,” coupled with gorgeous piano interludes, this concert will be truly exceptional.
 An afternoon not to miss, you’ll be humming these melodies all the way home!